-To protect the local natural landscape, to manage and, where possible, reduce flood risk, and to support agriculture in the surrounding countryside which does not conflict with the quality of life enjoyed by existing and future residents.
+To protect the local natural landscape, to manage flood risk, and to support agriculture in the surrounding countryside which does not conflict with the quality of life enjoyed by existing and future residents.

 OBJECTIVE 6 - MANAGING DEVELOPMENT

 To ensure that the quality of life enjoyed by the residents of Elford, and the character of the village and surrounding countryside, are protected from new development, including in terms of residential amenity and traffic impact.